cloudshiftinc/maven-sync/README.md

 `maven-sync` is primarily configured via a JSON file, with command-line and environment variable overrides available.

-The configuration file is a JSON object with two keys: `source` and `target`.

 A minimal configuration file, for repositories that do not require authentication, is shown below:

 ```json